neondatabase/neon/docs/rfcs/030-vectored-timeline-get.md

 # Performance

-A single invocation of `Timeline::get_vectored` visits each layer at most once.
+A single invocation of `Timeline::get_vectored` visits each layer in the layer map at most once.

 The base performance is identical to the current `Timeline::get`.